Legal Practicum: Western Resources Legal Center (WRLC)

 Limit: 3–5 students

-This internship offers students placements working directly on WRLC cases under the supervision of the full-time WRLC attorney; Students working directly with WRLC are required to attend and participate in a weekly two-hour class lecture will cover general legal skills, overview of relevant substantive law, and discussion of cases in progress.
+This Legal Practicum offers students placements working directly on WRLC cases under the supervision of WRLC attorneys.
+Students working directly with WRLC are required to attend and participate in a weekly two-hour class lecture covering general legal skills, an overview of relevant substantive law, and discussion of cases in progress.

-The Internship: WRLC Seminar, is a 4-credit, Credit/No Credit course with no final examination.
-Students are required to complete a writing requirement, such as work on a brief, or a memo to a client.
+The WRLC Legal Practicum is a 4-credit, Credit/No Credit course with no final examination.
+Students are required to complete at least one substantial writing requirement, such as work on a brief, or a memo to a client.
 In most cases, the writing requirement can fulfill the WIE writing requirement.
 To successfully earn academic credit, students are expected to spend approximately 9-10 hours per week working on WRLC matters to the satisfaction of the supervising attorney.
 Students do not complete the 9-10 hours a week at the WRLC office.
 Rather, students may work independently on assigned class work.

-A student must have permission to register.
-To apply, submit a letter of interest, a copy of your transcript and a writing sample; include your name, contact information, year in law school, and reasons for your interest in working with WRLC.
-Please include your name, contact information, year in law school, and reasons for your interest in working with WRLC.
-If you have a preference regarding placement options, please indicate that in your cover letter too.
+A student must have permission to register for this Legal Practicum.
+To apply, submit a resume, letter of interest, an unofficial transcript and a writing sample by email or mail.
+Include your name, contact information, year in law school, which semester(s) you are applying for, and reasons for your interest in working with WRLC.

 The application deadline for either semester is mid-May.
 Given the limitation of class size, early applications are encouraged.
 Primary considerations are level of interest and year in law school.
 Late applications may be considered based upon availability.

-Email applications should be sent to Caroline Lobdell, CLobdell@wrlegal.org.
+Email applications should be sent to Caroline Lobdell, CLobdell@wrlegal.org, using the subject line: “Application: WRLC Legal Practicum.”
 Hard copy applications are to be mailed to: WRLC, 5100 SW Macadam, Suite 350, Portland, OR 97239.

-Students will not be compensated for work performed in connection with an Internship placement.
+Students will not be compensated for work performed in connection with a WRLC-facilitated externship.